 Description

-“Beethoven’s Echoes” is a concert that features the works of Beethoven alongside those of composers from his circle.
-Beethoven, a visionary composer, charted his own course, pioneering new directions that profoundly shaped the history of music.
-His influence inspired many of his contemporaries, including Ferdinand Ries and Franz Schubert.
+“Beethoven’s Echoes” features Beethoven’s first surviving violin sonata alongside works by significant composers from his circle.
+Beethoven was an immensely visionary composer who charted his own course, exploring new directions that profoundly shaped the trajectory of music history.
+His influence inspired many contemporaries, including Ferdinand Ries and Franz Schubert.

-Ferdinand Ries, not only Beethoven’s student but also his secretary, copyist, and friend, shared a complex relationship with the master—one that, while challenging, was mutually enriching.
-The program includes the rarely performed, dramatic Sonata in the unusual key of C-sharp minor for piano and violin by Ries.
+Ferdinand Ries, not only a student of Beethoven but also his secretary, copyist, and friend, shared a complex relationship with his mentor — one that, despite its challenges, was enriching for both.
+The program includes his rarely performed dramatic sonata for violin and piano in the unusual key of C-sharp minor.

-The concert concludes with a sonata by Franz Schubert.
-Though it remains uncertain whether Schubert and Beethoven ever met, despite living in the same city, it is documented that Schubert was among the pallbearers at Beethoven’s funeral.
+The concert concludes with Schubert’s G minor violin sonatina, one of only four works he composed in this genre.
+While it remains uncertain whether Schubert and Beethoven ever met in Vienna, it is documented that Schubert served as one of the pallbearers at Beethoven’s funeral.
 What is certain, however, is Schubert’s deep admiration for Beethoven’s work, which he knew intimately.
-This reverence may have even deterred him from meeting the great master face-to-face.
+This reverence may have even prevented him from approaching the great master in person.

 Ecstasy or madness?